 This is one of those trends that has consistently appeared on everyone’s watchlist for many years now.
 From streamlining redundant daily tasks, to creating and curating content, to analyzing and segmenting vast amounts of data, artificial intelligence and machine learning systems are widely used in the marketing world.
 So just how big will this emerging technology be?
 Take a look at these statistics to see how it is continuing to grow faster than it ever has before.

 COLD: DIY / In-house IoT Platforms

 In the past when Internet of Things (IoT) platforms were not readily available or affordable, companies hired software developers to build a kind of in-house platform for their web services.
 Though likely to be less expensive, these “do-it-yourself” (DIY) platforms would end up costing companies loads of time when it came to troubleshooting after the software developer’s job was done.
 Thankfully, today’s IoT platforms come with an abundance of features to help companies overcome their technical challenges.
-Companies who make the switch from DIY, in-house IoT platforms to more professional IoT solutions will gain a competitive advantage in 2019.
+Companies who make the switch from DIY, in-house IoT platforms to more professional IoT solutions will gain a competitive advantage in the years ahead.

 HOT: Blended Data

-Marketing data is always growing, and due to the increasing volume and complexity of it, blended data will be gaining more attention this year among businesses who are looking to improve their analytics departments.
+Marketing data is always growing, and due to the increasing volume and complexity of it, blended data will be gaining more attention among businesses who are looking to improve their analytics departments.
 This process combines several sources of data into one dataset in order to gather insights and discover correlations between different types of data feeds that would not commonly be analyzed together.
 Data blending tools can sort and combine data from spreadsheets, surveys, census data, CRM systems, Google Analytics profiles, cloud applications, and more.
 The results can then be used to drive better and more actionable decisions for your marketing strategy.

 COLD: Data Silos